Itzadrian/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles script is used to list content in directory in long form 4-listmorefiles script is used to list all content in a directory including hidden ones 5-listfilesdigitonly scripts is used to list files with user groups and ids
+3-listfiles script is used to list content in directory in long form 4-listmorefiles script is used to list all content in a directory including hidden ones 5-listfilesdigitonly scripts is used to list files with user groups and ids 6-firstdirectory script is used to create a directory in /tmp/ 7-movethatfile script is used to move a file